 When the car seat was forward facing his little feet were only a few inches from the seat in front of him.
 Even a slight kick of the leg meant contact.

 Of course, he immediately started kicking the seat in front of him.
-We tried to explain to him that what he was doing was disrupting the passenger in front, but the more we talked about it, the more he thought it was a game and he kicked harder and faster.
+We tried to explain to him that what he was doing was disrupting the passenger in front.
+But the more we talked about it, the more he thought it was a game.
+Of course, then he kicked the seat harder and faster.
 Not cool little man.

-We realized forward facing was not going to be an option.
+We realize forward facing is not going to be an option.

 I turned the car seat around so that he was rear-facing (he’s familiar with this because he’s still rear-facing in our car).
 The flight attendants were unsure about the car seat position and had to refer to their manuals.
 It caused quite the fuss for a few moments.